suites-dev/suites/packages/testbeds/sinon/README.md

 <br>

-Specially designed for Inversion of Control (IoC) and Dependency Injection (DI) scenarios, Automock seamlessly integrates automatic mocking into your (DI) framework of choice.
-With Automock, you can effortlessly isolate and test individual components, improving the efficiency and reliability of your unit testing process.
+Specially designed for Inversion of Control (IoC) and Dependency Injection (DI) scenarios, Automock seamlessly integrates automatic mocking into various DI and testing frameworks.
+Automock's adaptability ensures a seamless and effective testing experience, empowers you to isolate and test individual components with ease, enhancing the efficiency and reliability of your unit testing process.

 ## :package: Installation